-Past Work in the Sutton Lab
+Past Research in the Sutton Lab

 My master’s work, in structural biology, was completed in the lab of Dr. Bryan Sutton at Texas Tech University Health Sciences Center in Lubbock, TX.
 I crystallized several novel constructs of the human proteins Synaptotagmin-1 and Dysferlin; I also used fluorescence spectroscopy to measure the potential for calcium binding of each domain in the proteins.